highfestiva/scimed-surveyor/README.md

 [nginx](https://www.nginx.com/) is a reverse proxy, used to map Elasticsearch and Kibana into the same port as http-server, so they're reachable from internet.
 The configuration is kept in the file [nginx.conf](nginx/nginx.conf).

 Everything is currently running on port 8080.
-To instead run on 80, simply update [docker-compose.yml](docker-compose.yml).
+To instead run on 80, simply update the nginx entry in [docker-compose.yml](docker-compose.yml).

 ## Download and inject new PubTator topics